-Test Designed By: Name of tester
+Test Designed By: Name of the Tester.

-Test Designed Date: Date when wrote
+Test Designed Date: Date when it was written.

-Test Execution Date: Date when test executed.
+Test Execution Date: Date when the test was executed.

-Test Summary/Description: Describe test objective in brief.
+Test Summary/Description: Describe the test objective in brief.

 Test Data: Use of test data as an input for this test case.
 You can provide different data sets with exact values to be used as an input.

 Expected Result: What should be the system output after test execution?
-Describe the expected result in detail including message/error that should be displayed on screen.
+Describe the expected result in detail including message/error that should be displayed on the screen.